3Dickulus/EXRCubeViewer/README.md

 A Fragmentarium support tool brought to you by Digilantism ;)

 ## Compiling

+install and setup a C++ dev environment install OpenEXR dev package install Qt dev package install QGLViewer dev package

-install QGLViewer dev package and create a build folder in EXRCubeViewer folder
+create a build folder in EXRCubeViewer folder

 `  cd EXRCubeViewer
   mkdir build`